 We live in a valley so antenna height is critical, but there is point when an antenna can be too high.
 The higher the antenna the more it costs to buy cable and other equipment.
 We wanted to keep this project quick and inexpensive so we opted to mount the antenna as high as possible on one of our home’s second story gable ends which kept our required cable length under 50 feet.
 The antenna comes with a clamp to attach it to a pole or mast but I elected to make a custom bracket and mount it directly to the gable’s exterior wall.

 The coax was attached to the antenna and then run down the roof line and side of the house.
 It was neatly tucked away inside the vinyl siding corners and J-trim.
 We terminated the outside coax at a previously installed cable grounding block.
 That is the one of great things about using TV cable for this project, our home had a ton of free cable TV components leftover from years past.
 The grounding block is a nice accessory and I like to use them when possible.

 That ended the outdoors portion of this job and all that was left was to run a piece of coax from the grounding block inside to the radio.
 And yes, there was a piece of cable already in place from an unused cable TV install.
 The scanner has a BNC connection from the factory so we had to use a BNC Male to F Female adaptor which is also available from US Dipole.

 That’s all there was to it.
-The project was completed in less than an hour and the cost was $58.61 which included the dipole, 50 feet of new RG6, the scanner radio and the adaptor.
+The project was completed in less than an hour and the cost was around $60 which included the dipole, 50 feet of new RG6, the scanner radio and the adaptor.
 It was very similar to installing a CB or other 2-way base station except the external antenna didn’t need any tuning adjustments.
-Time and money was saved by using cable TV wiring and components that were already in place but not being used.
+Time and money was saved by using some cable TV wiring and components that were already in place but not being used.